Enhancing PostgreSQL in Kubernetes: Seamless Upgrades with CloudNativePG

 key: password

-As you can see, we create a new Postgres instance from scratch, and when it is up, we request to import only the schema of the app database from the pg13 cluster as defined in the externalClusters section.
-Specifically, we connect to the primary, identified by the pg13-rw service, using the angus user whose password is contained in the same secret as pg13.
+Here, we create a new Postgres instance from scratch and, upon setup, import only the schema of the app database from the pg13 cluster, as detailed under the externalClusters section.
+This involves connecting to the primary endpoint designated by the pg13-rw service, utilizing the angus user credentials stored in the same secret as used for pg13.

 $ kubectl get pods